World Clock (Alexanderplatz): Social relevance

-The clock has become since the 1970s the scene of protests, as well as a landmark which Berliners living near the area use to meet others.
+Since the 1970s, the clock has become the scene of protests, as well as a landmark used by Berliners living near the area to meet others.

 On 12 May 1983 the Bundestag deputies of The Greens, including Petra Kelly, Gert Bastian and three other deputies, unrolled a banner with the inscription "The Greens – swords to plowshares" before the world clock and were arrested.

-On the occasion of the 40th anniversary of the German Democratic Republic on 7 October 1989, opposition political groups formed a demonstration which began at the clock and ended at the Palace of the Republic.
+On the 40th anniversary of the German Democratic Republic on 7 October 1989, opposition political groups formed a demonstration which began at the clock and ended at the Palace of the Republic.
 The state responded by arresting over 1,200 of the protesters.
 Thirty-three days later, the Berlin Wall fell.